-- 7.1 Each SOF is a one-step, marine, airborne, ground unit, but they behave differently than other ground units.
-SOF cannot be targeted for strikes; however, if their transport is eliminated so is the SOF. - 7.2 SOF can move only via transport (T) according to all the usual air or sea transport rules (6.14 and 6.26).
+7.1 SOF units include Malay Paskal, PRC Sea Dragon, and USA Seals.
+Each SOF is a one-step, marine, airborne, ground unit, but they behave differently than other ground units.

+7.2 SOF can move only via transport (T) according to all the usual air or sea transport rules (6.14 and 6.26).
 However, SOF can ride any friendly air or naval unit as if it were transport (T).
 SOF can be transported to land or littoral hexes and then dropped off and left alone or with other units as desired.

-Designers Note: Even fighter aircraft may deliver a SOF unit by air assuming those fighters (even carrier launched) are escorting one transport aircraft carrying.
+Designers Note: Even fighter aircraft may deliver a SOF unit by air assuming those fighters (even carrier launched) are escorting one transport aircraft carrying the SEALs.
+Don't need a full MC-130 counter of five big planes to carry 16 SEALS.